What Is The Difference Between a DWI and a DUI?

 Meet Your Criminal Defense Lawyers

-Don’t delay call for you free DWI consultation.
-We offer a no-obligation consultation so that you don’t make a mistake in this very important area of the law.
+Don’t delay scheduling your DWI consultation.
+We offer a free no-obligation consultation to those accused of crimes throughout Southern Minnesota, including Rochester, MN.
+Don’t make a mistake in this very important area of the law.

 I contacted Tom Hagen for a DWI charge, I was extremely impressed with Mr. Hagen, he knows his stuff, he’s patient and made sure that I understood what was going on.
 He set me up with an amazing plea agreement and helped me out more than I was expecting.
 If you are looking for a good lawyer, I would highly recommend looking into this office.Alexis U, DWI Client